-Whether you starting with a brand new, (fresh water), pool or moving from a chlorine based pool.
-It is important to understand the need to have your pool’s water chemistry in balance prior to starting your new Retro.
+Whether you are starting with brand new pool water or moving from a chlorine-based pool, it is essential to understand the need to have your spa’s water chemistry in balance before starting your new Retro.

-I recommend shocking the water with some chlorine based shock with stabilizer when first starting your Retro.
-Shocking will give you two benefits to your start up, first, it will kill all the contaminates in the water allowing you to start building a free chlorine residual, second, it will leave a residual of chlorine free chlorine.
-There may also be some other problems with your water chemistry such as your pH or alkalinity may be out of balance causing your chlorine to oxidize off too quickly.
+It is recommended to shock the water with some chlorine-based shock with stabilizer when first starting your Retro.
+Shocking will give you two benefits to your startup.
+First, it will kill all the contaminants in the water allowing you to begin building free chlorine residual.
+And second, it will leave a residual of free chlorine.
+There may also be some other problems with your water chemistry such as your pH or alkalinity may be off balance causing your chlorine to oxidize off too quickly.

-It is very important that when the Retro is first placed in the pool that the chemicals in the water are balanced.
+It is imperative that before the Retro begins in the pool, that the chemicals in the water are balanced which includes free chlorine residual.
 You want your free chlorine (residual) at 2-4 ppm.
-This ensures that the Retro is not trying to “repair” the water’s condition upon start-up.
+The free chlorine ensures that the Retro is not trying to “repair” the water’s condition upon start-up.

 Other times shock treatments would be beneficial:

 o After a party or other period of heavy use.

 o When restarting a pool with fresh water.